Renesas-SST/meta-renesas/recipes-docs/rz-cmn-readme/files/README.md

 **Please note that selecting the MIPI DSI display will cause the HDMI display be disabled.**

-### Playing Video Files on RZ/G2L-SBC
+#### Playing Video Files on RZ/G2L-SBC

-Use `gst-launch-1.0` to play the video file.
+Use `gst-launch-1.0` to play video files.
 The playbin element in GStreamer makes it easy to play multimedia content.
-Run the following command:
+Prepare an mp4 file and run the following command:

 ```
-root@rzg2l-sbc:~# gst-launch-1.0 playbin uri=file:///<path/to/your/video/path>
+root@rz-cmn:~# gst-launch-1.0 playbin uri=file:///<path/to/your/video/path>
 ```

 We have prepared some test videos in the /home/root/videos folder.
 You can use these for testing.
 For example:

 ```
-root@rzg2l-sbc:~# gst-launch-1.0 playbin uri=file:///home/root/videos/renesas-bigideasforeveryspace.mp4
+root@rz-cmn:~# gst-launch-1.0 playbin uri=file:///home/root/videos/renesas-bigideasforeveryspace.mp4
 ```

-### MIPI CSI2 with Arducam 5MP MIPI Camera
+#### MIPI CSI2 with Arducam 5MP MIPI Camera

-RZG2L-SBC supports the MIPI CSI-2 camera interface and the Arducam 5MP MIPI Camera (OV5640 image sensor) is enabled and tested.
+RZ-CMN supports the MIPI CSI-2 camera interface and the Arducam 5MP MIPI Camera (OV5640 image sensor) is enabled and tested.

 You should edit `uEnv.txt` as follows to enable MIPI CSI-2 interface with the camera supported: